← All varieties

 Other

-Distribution as reported by Lowther (1914): 2 stations in the Northern Division (also reported in another division), 7 stations in the Central Division (also reported in another division), and 1 station in the Southern Division (also reported in another division).
+Lowther reports Orange Pippin from 2 stations in the Northern Division (also reported in another division), 7 stations in the Central Division (also reported in another division), and 1 station in the Southern Division (also reported in another division).
+Beach cautions that the references collected under this name "are not all to the same variety and are included only because in many cases it is uncertain which variety the writer had in mind."
+Bunyard cites Ronalds, p.
+16 as the reference for the form he describes.

 Book Sources